What's in it for you

 You have two options when choosing to include an already existing video as content.

 - Choose from up to 4 local file type options from the Choose File button: mp4, avi, mov or webm that are under 2GB.
 Alternatively, you can place an embedded video link into the required field.
-These videos can be hosted on YouTube, Vimeo, Wistia etc.
+These videos can be hosted on YouTube, Vimeo, Wistia etc. To do from Youtube, select Share then Embed to access the code.

 - Once you’ve selected the file or embed code, click Save to add it as content.